Getting a good USB wireless adapter to work with Linux was problematic in the past but less so now with many available.

-It comes with two large antennas that greatly improves a wireless signal.
+It comes with two large antennas that greatly improve a wireless signal.

 It uses the RTL8812AU Chipset which Kali Linux released Drivers for.

-This is good new for anyone wanting to use the newer 802.11ac WiFi protocols with Linux.
+This is good news for anyone wanting to use the newer 802.11ac WiFi protocols with Linux.

 Alfa USB adapters are widely used in the Pen Testing community for their strong Chipsets, Linux compatibly, and screw on antennas that can be easily changed out for larger ones.

 Panda 300Mbps Wireless N USB Adapter – Windows Vista/7/8/8.1/10, Mint, Ubuntu, Fedora, openSUSE, CentOS, Lubuntu, Zorin, Kali Linux and Raspbian Wheezy

 The Panda PAU05 is a small Wireless-N USB dongle that works with many operating systems.

 It is a small dongle so the range is not the best and it only works in the 2.4 GHz range with 802.11n.

 While not the fastest or longest range dongle its ability to work with many operating systems make it a good low-cost choice for a Linux USB WiFi dongle.